rzubtechno/screen-lock-timer-privacy-policy/README.md

 Screen Lock Timer does not display advertisements and does not use advertising networks.

-The application is designed to provide a clean, distraction-free educational experience for children and families.
+The application is designed to provide a clean for all user.

 ## No Account Required